Bellevue Hill

 Educational achievement in Bellevue Hill places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Bellevue Hill is notably higher than broader benchmarks.
-Specifically, 59.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-The area's educational advantage is evident with bachelor degrees being the most common at 39.8%, followed by postgraduate qualifications (16.5%) and graduate diplomas (3.4%).
-Vocational pathways account for 16.9% of qualifications among those aged 15 and above, with advanced diplomas making up 9.7% and certificates accounting for 7.2%.
+Educational attainment in Bellevue Hill is significantly higher than broader benchmarks.
+59.7% of residents aged 15+ hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+This gives the area a substantial educational advantage.
+Bachelor degrees are the most common at 39.8%, followed by postgraduate qualifications (16.5%) and graduate diplomas (3.4%).

-Educational participation is high in Bellevue Hill, with 29.9% of residents currently enrolled in formal education.
+Vocational pathways account for 16.9% of qualifications among those aged 15+, with advanced diplomas at 9.7% and certificates at 7.2%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 8.6% in secondary education, and 7.4% pursuing tertiary education.
-There are six schools operating within the area, educating approximately 4,410 students.
-Bellevue Hill's schools demonstrate high educational performance, with an ICSEA score of 1164, placing them among the most advantaged nationally.
+There are six schools operating within Bellevue Hill, educating approximately 4,410 students.
+The area has an ICSEA score of 1164, indicating exceptional educational performance and placing local schools among the most advantaged nationally.
 The educational mix includes three primary schools, one secondary school, and two K-12 schools.
-The area functions as an education hub, offering 29.3 school places per 100 residents, significantly above the regional average of 15.9, and attracting students from surrounding communities.
+Bellevue Hill functions as an education hub with 29.3 school places per 100 residents, significantly above the regional average of 15.9, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education